 Biohazard Cleanup in San Antonio, Dallas, Fort Worth, & Beyond

 Since 1992, CG Environmental – The Cleaning Guys has specialized in biohazard cleanup in Texas, Colorado, Oklahoma, Missouri and surrounding regions.
-Included in our environmental remediation services are the collection, transportation, record keeping, and disposal of many household hazardous wastes (HHW).
-Because household hazardous waste includes items commonly found in the average household, we must continue to offer a price-effective and time-efficient program to support families who are eco-conscious.
+Included in our environmental remediation services are the collection, transportation, record keeping, and disposal of many hazardous wastes.
+Because commercial hazardous waste includes items commonly found in the average commercial business, we must continue to offer a price-effective and time-efficient program to support companies who are eco-conscious.
 To request a free estimate for our hazardous waste disposal services, we invite you to reach out to us via phone or email.

 Light Bulbs (Incandescent, Halogen, LED, CFL, and More)

 Most standard incandescent, halogen, and LED light bulbs may be disposed of in your trash.
 However, if you use compact fluorescent lights or fluorescent tubes (popular energy-saving bulbs), these should be disposed of separately because they contain trace amounts of mercury.
 Although trace amounts of mercury may not present a severe safety threat, it’s usually better to be safe than sorry.

 Why You Shouldn’t Just Throw Out Your Old Tires

 If you own a vehicle or even a bicycle, you’re probably going to need to dispose of old tires at some point.
 Because most tires are recyclable and may be repurposed, you should never just throw them out.
 Many auto repair shops and tire stores will pay you for used tires in good condition.
 However, if you’re unable to resell them, proper disposal of tires is essential because they can present a fire hazard.
 The state of Texas requires tires to be split, shredded or quartered before dumping them in a public landfill.

 Properly Disposing of Latex and Oil-Based Paints